d-s-g/d-s-g.github.io/projects/dupontteijinfilms.md

 Dupont Teijin films was looking to improve engagement to the sales team.

 ### What I delivered.
 I built a custom theme WordPress site.
-Based of a custom design and strategy from in house designers.
+Based on a custom design and strategy from in house designers.
 The site was designed to showcase products, by type and drive interest to users navigating the site.
 The client also wanted the site to show off key product types that Dupont Teijin films specializes in.
 I implemented a full custom theme, built with ACF, custom post types and a sass front end.
 This was my